 The Denver Scholarship Foundation Future Center at Northfield High School is located in the Room 123 of Building 2.

-Mission: The Denver Scholarship Foundation inspires and empowers Denver Public Schools’ students to enroll in and graduate from post-secondary institutions of higher education, by providing the tools, knowledge, and financial resources essential for success In addition to providing need-based scholarships to DPS graduates, DSF provides college and financial aid advising services through its Future Centers in 16 DPS high schools, and partners with Colorado colleges to support the success of DSF Scholars.
+Mission: The Denver Scholarship Foundation (DFS) inspires and empowers Denver Public Schools’ students to enroll in and graduate from post-secondary institutions of higher education, by providing the tools, knowledge, and financial resources essential for success.
+In addition to providing need-based scholarships to DPS graduates, DSF provides college and financial aid advising services through its Future Centers in 16 DPS high schools, and partners with Colorado colleges to support the success of DSF Scholars.
 To date, DSF has funded more than $33 million in scholarships to more than 5,650 DPS graduates.

 Click here to visit the Future Center scholarship page.

 The Future Center is Northfield High School’s college resource center, where students can get information about colleges, financial aid, and scholarships.
 Zack Montez, Future Center Advisor, helps to guide students through every step of the college application and financial aid process.
 Here is a brief list of the services and resources available at Northfield’s Future Center:

 - Guidebooks about planning and paying for college

 - Financial aid applications